-There can be no more important subject than English.
-It is at the heart of our culture and literacy skills are crucial to pupils’ learning for all subjects.
+"There can be no more important subject than English.
+It is at the heart of our culture and literacy skills are crucial to pupils’ learning for all subjects."

 Sir Michael Wilshaw (OFSTED Chief Inspector - January 2012)

-Vision Statement: We aim to develop the key concepts both within the English curriculum and through cross-curricular opportunities, as offered by literacy across the curriculum and St. Joseph’s 'Activity Days.'
+We aim to develop the key concepts both within the English curriculum and through cross-curricular opportunities, as offered by literacy across the curriculum and St. Joseph’s 'Activity Days.'

 Key Stage 3 English at St. Joseph’s Catholic College

-Term 6: Treasure Island
+Term 6: War Literature

-Term 2: Nature Poetry
+Term 1: Nature Poetry and Imaginative Writing

 English GCSE at St Joseph’s

 Key Stage 4 English GCSE has never been more exciting and innovative than it is now.
-The new curriculum aims to engender a deeper, more critical learning experience.
-Whilst you are here at St. Joseph’s, it is our aim to foster a lifelong love of reading and writing with our varied range of units and to enable you to become a confident literary critic.
-You will be able to develop your skills to insightfully analyse and evaluate a breadth of texts spanning from the 19th Century until today, as well as becoming a creative wordsmith, developing a whole host of writing skills from article writing to creative prose.
-We will prepare you for two GCSE qualifications: Edexcel English Language and English Literature.
-Both of these qualifications are taken at the end of the two year course, Year 11, and are comprised of 100% examination.
+Our curriculum aims to engender a deeper, more critical learning experience, building on the deep learning of skills and knowledge acquired in Key Stage 3 and progressing to mastery level.
+At St. Joseph’s, it is our aim to foster a lifelong love of reading and writing with our broad, challenging curriculum, which seeks to enable students to become confident literary critics.
+Students will develop their ability to insightfully analyse and evaluate a breadth of texts spanning from the 19th Century to today, as well as becoming creative wordsmiths, developing a whole host of writing skills from article writing to creative prose.
+We carefully prepare students for two GCSE qualifications: Edexcel English Language and English Literature.
+Both of these qualifications are taken at the end of the two year course, Year 11, and are comprised of 100% examination, with two separate papers per qualification.
 A Spoken Language assessment is taken in Year 10 to validate the English Language GCSE.

 In both Key Stage 3 and 4, students will have two class books: one is a note-taking book, and the other, a progress book.
 The note-taking book will comprise of class notes, research or revision notes.
 These books will be monitored by teachers, but not formally marked.
 The progress book will be formally marked and include any extended writing or analysis, assessments, student responses, mock examinations and assessment for learning work.
 Parents are encouraged to read and respond to teachers’ marking in students’ purple progress books.

-Although the College will provide texts for in-class study of the GCSE texts, students are encouraged to purchase their own copies of the Literature examination texts (namely An Inspector Calls, Macbeth, A Christmas Carol or The Strange Case of Dr. Jekyll and Mr Hyde) and are given a free copy of the Edexcel Poetry Anthology (in Year 11).
+Although the College will provide texts for in-class study of the GCSE texts, students are encouraged to purchase their own copies of the Literature examination texts (namely 'An Inspector Calls', 'Macbeth', 'The Strange Case of Dr. Jekyll and Mr Hyde') and are given a free copy of the Edexcel Poetry Anthology (in Year 11).
 It is advisable that students either purchase the texts through St. Joseph’s, or from an external source, so that they can annotate and revise independently from these texts.
 Students who unable to purchase texts will be given copies free of charge.
 It is vital that students keep their annotated copies of the texts over the two year course so that they can refer back to and revise from these resources.
 Independence has never been more critical than it is now, and students are reminded that the more rigorous examinations in English Language and English Literature do demand that students are highly independent in their note-taking, revision, reading and homework.
 There can be no doubt that these examinations ultimately reward students who are diligent, committed, self-motivated and independent learners.

 ‘An Inspector Calls’ by J B Priestley.